elf4j/elf4j-provider/README.md

 * Configuration Refresh at Runtime

-  Supports configuration refresh during runtime via API, with option of passing in overriding properties in addition to reloading the configuration file.
+  Supports configuration refresh during runtime via API, with option of passing in replacement properties instead of reloading the configuration file.
 The most frequent use case would be to change the minimum log output level, without restarting the application.